He had drawn out his cigarettes as he spoke, and she reached her hand toward the case.

 Once a young girl turned eighteen, her childhood was essentially over.
 The moment she put up her hair and lengthened her skirts, she was a woman.
-A coddled, protected woman, but a woman nonetheless.
+A coddled and protected woman, but a woman nonetheless.
 The putting up of the hair was the most important aspect of signifying one’s status as a jeune fille à marier, or a young woman ready for marriage: no man bothered to address himself with other than the merest passing courtesy to a girl whose hair hung down her back.
-As soon as her hair was pinned up, everything changed, and for the remainder of the young lady’s life, only inside her bedroom or during a fancy dress ball would her hair hang down over her shoulders.
+As soon as her hair was pinned up, everything changed, and for the remainder of the young lady’s life, her hair would hang down over her shoulders only inside her bedroom or at a fancy dress ball.

-The young lady of America’s entrance into society was marked by the order of dresses from Paris, a ball at Delmonico’s or at home, and the most extensive leaving of cards on all desirable acquaintances.
-In introducing a daughter, parents seldom or never put her name on the card, merely sending invitations written thus:
+An American debutante’s entrance into society was marked by the order of dresses from Paris, a ball at Delmonico’s or at home, and the most extensive leaving of cards on all desirable acquaintances.
+In introducing a daughter, parents seldom put her name on the card, merely sending invitations written thus:

 Mrs. Walsingham